 We aren’t here to represent health professionals or the mental health industry.
 CALM is about, for and on behalf of men.
 We use young men’s peers, their voices and interests to reach them.
 Our materials and communications are created by young men – whether within an international agency or simply guys doing it off their own bat.
 We seek to work with clubs, venues and brands with voices that men respect, feel comfortable with and trust to get our message across.

 Our existence depends upon a triumvirate of public donations, grants and commissioning.
-We are currently funded by Health Commissioners in the CALMzone, grants from Comic Relief, City Bridge Trust and Henry Smith Charity and money raised by the public through fundraising events, memorial pages and challenges.
+We are currently funded by Health Commissioners in our CALMzones, grants from Comic Relief, City Bridge Trust and Henry Smith Charity and money raised by the public through fundraising events, memorial pages and challenges.
 All donations, no matter how small, are welcome.
 CALM is currently supported by around 3000 individuals.
 If you want to help us answer the calls then here’s a grid below, which gives you some idea what your donations can do: